godprobe/PyNet/Week_5/Wk5_Exercises.md

 	Call this `ssh_conn` function using a mix of positional and named arguments.

-1b.
+	b.
 Expand on the `ssh_conn` function from exercise1 except add a fourth parameter '`device_type`' with a default value of '`cisco_ios`'.
 Print all four of the function variables out as part of the function's execution.

 	Call the '`ssh_conn2`' function both with and without specifying the `device_type`.